Deku04-print/sprint1/README.md

 # 🍊 school-management-system
 PHP School management system developed for schools or small institutes.
 You can use this to maintain record's related to students, teachers, and other.
-[Click here to view a live demo](https://sms.oranbyte.com)